 Are you thinking about changing careers but not sure where to start?
 Are you bored of your current position and need more exciting adventures in your professional life?
-After many years in the same company, we all feel like we need a change but the first decision you should make is how big do you need that change to be.
+After many years in the same company, we all feel like we need a change, but the first decision you should make is deciding how big you need that change to be.

-Changing careers is always a difficult decision but more often than not a wise choice.
+Changing careers is always a difficult decision but more often than not, it is a wise choice.
 If you do not feel happy with your current job and career path, why would you continue working in the same direction?

-Don not forget to thing about a range of benefits instead of focusing only on what you are missing in your current job or position.
+Do not forget to think about a range of benefits instead of focusing only on what you are missing in your current job or position.
 In other words, think about the bigger picture.
 For instance, if you are looking for a better remuneration, remember that higher salaries normally require more responsibility and extra working hours.
-Try to balance all the factors that are important to you, at this moment of your life and in the future.
+Try to balance all the factors that are important to you at this moment of your life and in the future.

 Changing careers normally implies starting again from the bottom, as you won’t have the skills and experience needed in your new chosen career.
 Don’t let this put you off!
-If you have the right motivation and are both perseverant and hard worker, you will be able to work your way up quicker than you may think.
+If you have the right motivation and are both perseverant and hardworking, you will be able to work your way up more quickly than you may think.

 Although you don’t have the specific experience for your new career, you do have some practice in a previous position and will have the enthusiasm needed to keep you going.

-It is important to have very clear what your goals are.
-But, those goals also need to be in line with your new career expectations.
-In order to have realistic expectations you will need to curry out a proper research, gathering relevant information.
+It is important to be very clear about your goals, but those goals also need to be in line with your new career expectations.
+In order to have realistic expectations, you will need to carry out proper research in order to gather relevant information.

-Once you have answer these three questions you will have your own and personal conclusion about changing careers.
+Once you have answers to these three questions, you will have your own personal conclusion about changing careers.
 You may even think that the best option for you is to start your own business.
-Why not to embrace such an exiting adventure?
+Why not embrace such an exciting adventure?